MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Creates a custom security role.

 ### [Copy-CMTaskSequence](Copy-CMTaskSequence.md)
+Create a copy of an existing task sequence in Configuration Manager.

 ### [Deny-CMApprovalRequest](Deny-CMApprovalRequest.md)
 Denies a request to allow the installation of an application.

 ### [Deny-CMScript](Deny-CMScript.md)
+Denies a Configuration Manager PowerShell script.

 ### [Deny-CMUserDeviceAffinityRequest](Deny-CMUserDeviceAffinityRequest.md)
 Denies a request for user device affinity in Configuration Manager.